 - Sincere thanks to the iconographers for use of their icons:

 – Athanasios Clark, whose icons we are using either with permission from the artist or courtesy of the Greek Orthodox Archdiocese of America Department of Religious Education.

-– Michael Alevizakis, Julia Hayes, and Dmitry Shkolnik, who have graciously offered us photos of their icons or wall paintings.
+– Michael Alevizakis, Julia Hayes, Dmitry Shkolnik, and Dorothea Giannoukou-Antoniou, who have graciously offered us photos of their icons or wall paintings.

 - Finally, we are especially thankful for the patience and support of our families, who have been enduring messy homes, unprepared meals, and tired, sleepless wives/moms, while we are working on this project.

 Please note: The copyright of our work belongs solely to Orthodox Pebbles.
 We are offering our material to the public to be used as a whole, and only for classroom and personal use.
 This means we do not allow for users to break our material up into individual parts (images or text), or to download images or text from our website, and use those parts in their own creations – analog, digital, or online – even if these creations are only meant to be used for teaching.
 For example, a user is not permitted to include our material in any way in their own slideshows, worksheets or videos (local or in the “cloud”), even if they mention us as the source.
 If you are interested in creating a specific teaching activity with our material, please contact us – we may be able to create it instead, for the benefit of the whole Orthodox community.

 Additionally, we love seeing photos on social media of our material being used; however, if you want to showcase our resources in any other way in a website, newsletter, blog or social media post, please contact us first.

 Finally, we kindly ask that you do not directly share the material you download from our website with others.
 Please point them to our website instead, so they can download it from here.

 Thank you for being fair and respectful of our work!